Standard C Library Functions¶

 void* memcpy( void* dst, void* src, size_t n )

-.
+region pointed to by src.
 These two regions are required to be

 disjoint; otherwise this call will fail.
 The return value of this

-function is the first argument dst
+function is the first argument dst.

 All arguments to this function may be symbolic.